cse3901-2022au-giles/tech-presentation-public-materials/raphael_handout.md

 1. Be able to identify *what* Bootstrap is.

+2. Understand the history and improvements for Bootstrap.

+3. Discover which major sites use Bootstrap.

-2. Understand *how to implement Bootstrap* in any project.
+4. Understand *how to implement Bootstrap* in any project.

-3. Recognize the *pros and cons of Bootstrap*, and explain why, or why not, Bootstrap is right for a project.
+5. Recognize the *pros and cons of Bootstrap*, and explain why, or why not, Bootstrap is right for a project.

-4. Be comfortable with *at least 1 Bootstrap element*
+6. Be comfortable with *at least 1 Bootstrap element*

-    4.1.
+    6.1.
 Explain *how Bootstrap elevates the element*

-    4.2.
+    6.2.
 Recognize *what the Bootstrap classes do* and how they affect the element

-5. Know *where to look to find extra help* when implementing Bootstrap.
+7. Know *where to look to find extra help* when implementing Bootstrap.

-6. Be able to name *at least 1 alternative* to Bootstrap.
+8. Be able to name *at least 1 alternative* to Bootstrap.

 ### How to Get Bootstrap Into Your Code